sethtroisi/gmp-ecm/trunk/build.vc9/readme.txt

 #undef NATIVE_REDC

+If tune is compiled and run for a particular configuration it will output a file with appropriate parameters for this configuration, after which ecmlib and ecm can be built in a tuned form.
+Running tune takes some time so don't expect a quick response if you do compile it.

 Tests
 =====

 The file tests.py is a python script that runs the GMP ECM tests.
-It runs the x64/release version by default but can be edited to test other builds.
+It runs the x64/release-amd version by default but can be edited to test other builds.

 GMP Version
 ===========